 Mr. Hansard has almost 30 years of experience in the field of environmental management.
 He currently provides senior level management and overall design and supervision of site cleanup and pollution abatement projects.
 His main areas of expertise are wastewater management and the management and conduct of RCRA RFI/CM, CERCLA RI/FS, UST CM and voluntary site investigations, and cleanup activities.
 This experience includes conceptual, process, and detail designs for environmental projects; preparation of project plans and specifications; bid solicitation and award recommendations; contractor supervision, performance evaluation, field modifications, and clean closure certification.

-Mr. Hansard is a NETA Certified Environmental Trainer (CET), a California Registered Environmental Assessor (REA) and a Master Level Certified Hazardous Materials Manager (CHMM).
+Mr. Hansard is a NETA Certified Instructional Trainer (CIT), a California Registered Environmental Assessor (REA) and a Master Level Certified Hazardous Materials Manager (CHMM).
 Mr. Hansard also holds a Tennessee Class IV wastewater operator certification and is a Registered Professional Environmentalist (RPE) in Tennessee.

 Mr. Hansard has successfully completed the following projects: